Transportation is the most expensive expenditure when travelling in Japan. It is important to do your research so that you can save on transportation.

 The route map is available in Japanese (Front & Back), English (Front & Back), Simplified Chinese (Front & Back) and Korean (Front & Back).
 It can get pretty crowded especially on weekends and the bus stops are not very near to the attraction sites.

 You can also get the Kyoto World Heritage Loop Bus (“K’Loop” for short) but it is only available on Saturdays, Sundays and Public Holidays.
 I have personally used this.

-You can either reserve the pass here (only 1 day pass can be reserved, two-day pass are only sold in bus) and buy the tickets from one of the tie-up shops (I got mine from Futaba Book Center), buy the pass from TripAdvisor here or when you board the bus at any stop (cash, WOAN, Line Pay and PayPal are accepted, but not credit cards).
+You can either reserve the pass here (only 1 day pass can be reserved, two-day pass are only sold in bus) and buy the tickets from one of the tie-up shops (I got mine from Futaba Book Center), buy the pass from TripAdvisor or when you board the bus at any stop (cash, WOAN, Line Pay and PayPal are accepted, but not credit cards).

 Save on Transportation: Osaka

 Osaka Amazing Pass is THE pass to get if you are looking to visit all the tourist attractions in Osaka.
 The Osaka Amazing Pass not only gives you unlimited uses of buses and trains, it also gives you free access to 35 sightseeing spots and discount for 25 facilities and 67 shops.
 You can find out more information on the Osaka Amazing Pass website.

 Tokyo, Kyoto and Osaka are three of Japan’s most popular cities, and they are on most travelers’ itinerary.
 Let me show you the different options of travelling between these cities.

 Japan Rail Pass: Commonly referred to as JR Pass, this is a special pass that is only available to tourists.
 This pass offers unlimited use of JR trains for one, two or three weeks.
 There are two types of JR Pass, Ordinary and Green Car (first class).